Please ensure Javascript is enabled for purposes of website accessibility

 • the fabric has a minimum weight of 90g/m² measured as a single layer of fabric.

-• Single-use or limited use tags, designed or intended to hold plastic bread or other food product bags closed, including (but not limited to) bread bags, produce (fruit and vegetable) bags and rice cakes
+• Single-use tags, designed or intended to hold food product bags closed, including (but not limited to) bread bags, produce bags and rice cakes.

 • Similar devices attached to a label for fresh produce where it is not used to close a bag